 While it is not necessary to bring an accompanist, please choose your repertoire with the understanding that a voice faculty member will serve as your accompanist and no prior rehearsal is provided.

-For all degree candidates (except in Vocal Performance):
+All degree candidates (except in Vocal Performance) must have prepared:

 This major is ONLY offered for saxophone, trumpet, trombone, guitar, bass (double bass only), piano, and percussion.